-5.4.2.2 NPS EN-1 goes on to state at paragraph 4.2.6 that the Secretary of State should consider how the "accumulation of, and interrelationship between effects might affect the environment, economy or community as a whole, even though they may be acceptable when considered on an individual basis with mitigation measures in place."

-5.4.2.3 Hornsea Three is being developed within a period of rapid growth in the offshore wind sector.
+- 5.4.2.3 "accumulation of, and interrelationship between effects might affect the environment, economy or community as a whole, even though they may be acceptable when considered on an individual basis with mitigation measures in place." - 5.4.2.4 Hornsea Three is being developed within a period of rapid growth in the offshore wind sector.
 This rapid development includes development of other Round 3 projects, Round 2 projects, together with Round 1 and 2 extension projects in UK waters.
 As such, the approach to CEA has, over recent years, become an issue of increasing importance for offshore wind developers.
-In response RenewableUK and the Natural Environment Research Council (NERC) have published guidelines on the undertaking of the CEA 'Cumulative Impact Assessment Guidelines' (RenewableUK, 2013) and PINS have published an advice note, 'Advice Note Seventeen: Cumulative Effects Assessment' (PINS, 2015c).
-The approach to CEA undertaken for Hornsea Three takes into account the principles outlined in the RenewableUK guidelines and PINS Advice Note, together with comments made in response to the Hornsea Three Scoping Report (DONG, 2016).
+In response, RenewableUK and the Natural Environment Research Council (NERC) have published guidelines on the undertaking of the CEA 'Cumulative Impact Assessment Guidelines' (RenewableUK, 2013) and PINS have published an advice note, 'Advice Note Seventeen: Cumulative Effects Assessment' (PINS, 2015c).
+The approach to CEA undertaken for Hornsea Three takes into account the principles outlined in the RenewableUK guidelines and PINS Advice Note, together with comments made in response to the Hornsea Three Scoping Report (DONG Energy (now Ørsted), 2016).
 In addition, the Hornsea Three development has similarities, both in terms of the nature of the development and its location, to that of Hornsea Project One and Hornsea Project Two.
-The matters relevant to Hornsea Three, which were raised by consultees during the preapplication and examination phases of Hornsea Project One and Hornsea Project Two have also been taken into consideration in the approach to the Hornsea Three CEA.
+Therefore, matters relevant to Hornsea Three, which were raised by consultees during the pre-application and examination phases of Hornsea Project One and Hornsea Project Two have also been taken into consideration in the approach to the Hornsea Three CEA.